Get Started

 • nonDestructiveResize - Whether to save a copy in an originals folder on-resize.

 • assetSourceSettings - Provide any of the above as an array, keyed by the volume ID.
+Ensure that you set useGlobalSettings to false.

-Control Panel#
+Control Panel

 You can also manage configuration settings through the Control Panel by visiting Settings → Image Resizer.